DexterMorgen/hello-world/README.md

 # hello-world
 Just another repository
 This is a test repository for newbees in github like me.
-Ich warte auf die Entwicklungs in der Zukunft.
+Ich warte auf die Entwicklung in der Zukunft.
 That line of Deutsch is just for another test.